AXIS D1110 Video Decoder 4K

 2. Type the username and password.
 If you access the device for the first time, you must create an administrator account.
 See Create an administrator account.

-For descriptions of all the controls and options you might encounter in the device’s web interface, see The web interface.
+For descriptions of all the controls and options in the device’s web interface, see The web interface.

 Create an administrator account